Skip to main content

 NOPE separates WHO is at risk from WHAT the risk is:

-• Subjectself (speaker), other (someone else), unknown
+• Subjectself (speaker), other (someone else)

 • Type — suicide, self_harm, violence, abuse, exploitation, etc.